Behavioral Health Terms

 The causes of bipolar disorder aren’t always clear.
 It runs in families, and abnormal brain structure and function may also play a role.
 Bipolar disorder often starts in a person’s late teen or early adult years, but children can also experience it.
 The disorder usually lasts a lifetime.

 If not treated, bipolar disorder can damage relationships, cause poor job or school performance and even lead to suicide.
 Medication and therapy are usually effective treatments to control symptoms.If you experience these types of symptoms, tell your healthcare provider.
 A medical checkup can rule out other illnesses that might cause your mood changes.

 Schizophrenia is a severe, lifelong brain disorder.
 People who have it may hear voices, see things that are not there or believe others are reading or controlling their minds.
 In men, symptoms usually start in the late teens and early 20s.
 For women, they start in the mid-20s to early 30s.

-No one is sure what causes schizophrenia, but genetic makeup and brain chemistry see, tp a role.
+No one is sure what causes schizophrenia, but genetic makeup and brain chemistry may play a role.
 Medicines can relieve many symptoms, but it can take several trials before you find the right drug.
 You can reduce relapses by staying on your medicine for as long as your doctor recommends.
 With treatment, many people are able to lead satisfying lives.